 4. Ownership and License Grant.

 4.1 Developments.
-All products, inventions, documents, writings, graphic designs, photographs, reports, workflows, software, (including modifications and documentation), source code, and other items, feedback or materials prepared or produced under this Agreement (“Developments”) shall be the sole and exclusive property of Medicine-On-Time.
+All products, inventions, documents, writings, graphic designs, photographs, reports, workflows, software, (including modifications and documentation), source code, object code, executable code, and other items, feedback or materials prepared or produced under this Agreement (“Developments”) shall be the sole and exclusive property of Medicine-On-Time.
 Contractor agrees that all Developments shall be “works made for hire” as such term is defined in 17 U.S.C. §101 to the maximum extent permitted by applicable law, and that Medicine-On-Time shall retain all copyright, patent, trade secret, trademark and any other intellectual property rights (individually and collectively, “IPR”) in the Developments.
 In the event that any Developments do not qualify as works made for hire, Contractor hereby irrevocably assigns to Medicine-On-Time for no additional consideration all rights, title and interests in and to the Developments and all IPR therein including without limit any applications, extensions and renewals therefor.
 Upon Medicine-On-Time’s request, Contractor agrees to execute written assignments of such rights to Medicine-On-Time (and any other documents necessary for Medicine-On-Time to establish, preserve, perfect or enforce its IPR in the Developments).
 Contractor hereby waives and agrees not to assert any “moral rights” that Contractor may have in the Developments, and Contractor hereby assigns to Medicine-On-Time all moral rights therein.
 In the event that any Developments are not assignable to Medicine-On-Time, Contractor hereby grants Medicine-On-Time a non-exclusive, worldwide, perpetual, fully-paid up, irrevocable license in and to those Developments and all IPR therein, including without limit the right to use, copy, sell, distribute (directly and through multiple tiers), and create and own derivative works of those Developments for itself and others and without accounting to Contractor.

 4.2 Pre-Existing Works.
 In the event Contractor’s Pre-Existing Work is integrated into Developments, Contractor hereby grants to Medicine-On-Time a non-exclusive, worldwide, perpetual, fully-paid up, irrevocable license in and to those Pre-Existing Works and all IPR therein to the extent necessary for Medicine-On-Time to exercise all of its rights in and to the Developments.
 “Pre-Existing Works” means all information and materials conceived, authored, developed or otherwise created by or on behalf of Contractor prior to or independently from the Services, including without limit designs, discoveries, inventions (whether or not patentable), products, object code, source code, documents, methods, specifications, notes and tools.